 Chris Walton has been learning tin whistle since his trip to Ireland in 2018.
 A trumpet player by trade, he holds a Bachelor’s and Master’s degree in Music from James Madison University.
-He is the Interim Executive Director of the Youth Orchestra of Greater Columbus and continues playing trumpet as a Sergeant with the National Guard.
-Outside of music, he has a passion for running and regularly competes in races up to 50K in length.
-He is a new father to a beautiful little girl and loving every moment.
+He works in Human Resources with the JMU Army ROTC program and continues playing trumpet as a Sergeant with the Virginia Army National Guard Band.
+Outside of music, he has a passion for running and regularly competes in races over 50K in length.
+He and his wife, Addie, are proud parents of a very energetic two-year-old.